Riverside Park (Manhattan): 79th Street Boat Basin, Rotunda, and cafe

 The 79th Street Boat Basin is one of the boating facilities in Riverside Park.
-The basin contains 116 slips and is used as a launch site for kayaks, canoes and sailboats.
-The facility takes in hundreds of thousands of dollars in dock-fee revenues each year.
-NYC Parks provides fresh water lines and a boat pump-out system for sewage disposal at no additional cost, but all other services, including electricity, telephone, television, and Internet access, are charged to boat owners.
+The basin contained 116 slips and was used as a launch site for kayaks, canoes and sailboats.
+It took in hundreds of thousands of dollars in dock-fee revenues each year.
+NYC Parks provided fresh water lines and a boat pump-out system for sewage disposal at no additional cost, but all other services, including electricity, telephone, television, and internet access, were charged to boat owners.
+The marina closed for rebuilding in 2021.

 Adjacent to the boat basin, the 79th Street Rotunda, a three-story traffic circle, allows access to the Henry Hudson Parkway and to the park from 79th Street.
 The rotunda is constructed with reinforced concrete clad with cut stone.
 An underground parking garage sits below it.

 An arcade with vaulted Guastavino tiled ceilings surrounds the rotunda and overlooks the marina.
-Currently, it is the site of the open-air O’Neals’ West 79th Street Boat Basin Cafe.
+Currently, it is the site of the open-air O'Neals' West 79th Street Boat Basin Cafe.
 The internal courtyard and seasonal cafe were added after a design competition.

 The designs of the 79th Street Rotunda and Boat Basin have changed little since their construction.
 The structures were designed to make Riverside Park into a grand "river gate" for marine travelers.